Mary Russell, Duchess of Bedford: Work and activism

 A major area of organisation and work for the Duchess was in founding four hospitals in Woburn and in the grounds of Woburn Abbey.
 The principal establishment was the Abbey Hospital that she financed and built in 1914, and where she worked as a nurse and radiographer through to the 1930s.

-She chartered, and later bought the yacht Sapphire (Note: Not to be confused with the later yacht Sapphire, commissioned by her husband as a replacement in 1912.) from a Mr. A. L. Barbour and later bought her from him, using her in ornithological voyages to the North of Scotland and Scandinavia.
+She chartered the yacht Sapphire (Note: Not to be confused with the later yacht Sapphire, commissioned by her husband as a replacement in 1912.) from a Mr. A. L. Barbour and later bought it from him, using it in ornithological voyages to the North of Scotland and Scandinavia.

 The Duchess was a collector and watcher of birds, and took an interest in bird migration.
 Between 1909 and 1914 she spent much time on Fair Isle, often in the company of William Eagle Clarke.
 Her journal, A Bird-watcher's Diary, was privately published in 1938 after her death.

 She was a member of the Women's Tax Resistance League, a group associated with the Women's Social and Political Union that used tax resistance to protest the disenfranchisement of women during the British women's suffrage movement.